-Now you may be thinking that it is all well and good having a web server running on a device, sitting somewhere on the Internet but you probably want to use the device for controlling something - in its simplest form by switching something on or off.
+11. Now you may be thinking that it is all well and good having a web server running on a device, sitting somewhere on the Internet but you probably want to use the device for controlling something - in its simplest form by switching something on or off.
 Using a relay this could be something quite powerful which can also have really useful benefits; imagine browsing to your device and commanding it to open the blinds or turn on the lawn sprinkler...the list is endless...

-Look at the simulated LPC23XX and imagine that you have connected your lawn sprinkler to the Port P2.2.
-Presently it is at the state input '1' [signified by '^'], the default state when the software starts assuming a pull-up on the input.
-Now click on the menu page link to open an I/O window - it is shown in the following screen shot.
-Notice that the port P2.2 is being displayed as an input and its digital value as active ('1') in its check box.
+Look at the simulated STR91XF and imagine that you have connected your lawn sprinkler to the Port GPIO 6.2.
+Presently it is at the state input '1' [signified by '^'], the default state when the software starts since there is a pull-up in the device.
+Now click on the link menu page to open an I/O window - it is shown in the following screen shot.
+Notice that the port GPIO 6.2is being displayed as an input and its digital value

-Do a quick test: Hover your mouse over the port P2.2 in the simulator - it will tell you which pin it is of your device.
+Do a quick test: Hover your mouse over the port GPIO 6.2 in the simulator - it will tell you which pin it is of your device.
 Now click - this has toggled the simulated input (each time you click, it will change state again) - leave it at the low state '0', displayed as 'v'.
 Now refresh the I/O web page by clicking in the Refresh button.
 What is the web page now displaying?
 If it is behaving correctly it will of course be displaying the new port input state.